JacpFX/JacpFX/_includes/structComposition.md

 ![basic perspective](/img/JacpFX_Structure_and_Composition_Abb3.png)
 </div>
 ## Managed fragments ##
 The next (optional) step is to create reusable controls, the so called "ManagedFragments".
-A ManagedFragment has access to the parent context (of the component or perspective), can use dependency injection like any other component and can be used to create parts of your view.
+A ManagedFragment has access to the parent context (of the <i>FXComponent</i> or <i>FXPerspective</i>), can use dependency injection like any other <i>FXComponent</i> and can be used to create parts of your view.
-Like any other component or perspective a ManagedFragment can define it's view either in JavaFX or FXML.
+Like any other <i>FXComponent</i> or perspective a ManagedFragment can define it's view either in JavaFX or FXML.
 ## The FXML ManagedFragment example ##

 <pre>